 To increase the participation of women in international scientific research.
 WISC awards small travel grants to U.S. scientists to plan and design new collaborations with colleagues in Central/Eastern and Western Europe, the Newly Independent States of the former Soviet Union, Near East, Middle East, Africa, the Americas, Pacific, and Asia.
 These activities are expected to lead to full research proposals.

+The American Society for Microbiology aims to advance the microbiological sciences.
 Students, postdoctoral fellows, and early and mid-career scientists are eligible for fellowships to conduct research and participate in activities that encourage professional growth in a new area.
 Funds may be available for stipends, housing, travel, and ASM membership.
-ASM also offers many awards

 |American Society of Tropical Medicine and Hygiene||Awards and Fellowships||Pre-doctoral/Graduate, Post-doctoral, Travel|